-Morongo Tribe’s annual powwow to feature drum, dance, bird song contests
+Morongo Tribe’s annual powwow features drum, dance, bird song contests and more

 City News Service

 CABAZON, Calif.
-(KESQ) – A powwow hosted by the Morongo Band of Mission Indians is expected to draw upwards of 30,000 visitors to Cabazon next week for a range of competitions and celebrations.
+(KESQ) – A powwow hosted by the Morongo Band of Mission Indians this weekend is expected to draw upwards of 30,000 visitors to Cabazon for a range of competitions and celebrations.

-The tribe’s 34th annual “Morongo Thunder & Lightning Powwow” is scheduled the weekend of Sept.
-26 to Sept.
-28 at the Morongo Casino Resort & Spa, 49500 Seminole Drive.
+The tribe’s 34th annual “Morongo Thunder & Lightning Powwow” event is being held Friday through Sunday at the Morongo Casino Resort & Spa, 49500 Seminole Drive.

 Along with thousands of spectators, the event “will welcome 900 dancers and 20 drum groups from across the U.S. and Canada,” according to tribal statement.